Leucostele terscheckii: Taxonomy

 This species was first described as Cereus terscheckii by Ludwig Georg Karl Pfeiffer was published in 1837.
 Heimo Friedrich and Gordon Douglas Rowley placed the species in the genus Echinopsis in 1974.
 The specific epithet terscheckii honors the court gardener Carl Adolph Terscheck of Japanisches Palais in Dresden.
 In 2012, Boris O. Schlumpberger reclassified the species into the genus Leucostele.

-Human uses
+Pharmacology

 Leucostele terscheckii contains > 0.005-0.025% mescaline in fresh cactus and 0.01%-2.375% mescaline in dry weight, so dried cactus is sometimes processed for mescaline hydrochloride.
+The cactus also contains greater amounts of trichocereine.